marciano117/project_3_team/task-analysis/walkthrough.md

 ## The Problem

 It's a many-layered step for students to request their transcripts on my IIT.
-We propose to make this happen in as few clicks/taps as possible.
-This involves:
+Currently, there is no intuitive/comprehensive way to see/order transcripts.
+We propose to make this happen in as few clicks/taps as possible as well as reducing redundancy and clearing repetitive clutter.
+This redesign involves changing the way users:

-1. Looking up transcripts
+1. Look up transcripts
-2. Printing simple pdf of transcript
+2. Print simple pdf of transcript
-3. Requesting official transcript to be mailed
+3. Request official transcript to be mailed

 ## Login